-Record keeping is a key component in maintaining routine biosecurity on a cattle feedyard.
+Record keeping is a key component in maintaining routine biosecurity on a feedyard.
 There are several software programs designed specifically for maintaining records at commercial cattle operations; however, pen and paper can be an effective record keeping system as well.
 Feedyards need to keep records of the business operations that pertain to biosecurity, including: 1) products and inventory, 2) animal identification, 3) treatment records, 4) animal purchase, sale or transfer and 5) personnel contact and vehicle information and 6) visitor sign-in forms.
 Keep records in a uniform manner and update as needed, or anytime animals are treated.

 Product and inventory records are essential for biosecurity purposes.
 Maintain a record of product lot or serial numbers in case of a manufacturer's recall.
 This will help identify both the tainted products and the animals that were administered the product.
 Keep records of product inventory and use products before expiration date.
-Maintain an inventory of keys for doors and locks to keep track of personnel who have access to pharmaceuticals, additives, and hazardous materials.
-Limit the potential for sabotage by only allowing authorized personnel access to storage areas and use the Animal Health Products Inventory Form, Pharmaceuticals and Hazardous Materials Storage Area Access Log, and the Door or Lock Key Inventory Form.
+Maintain an inventory of keys for doors and locks to keep track of personnel who have access to pharmaceuticals, feed additives, and hazardous materials.
+Limit the potential for sabotage by only allowing authorized personnel access to storage areas.